Code-Institute-Submissions/johnston9-ms2-apis/README.md

 - [W3C Markup Validator](https://validator.w3.org/) - [Results](https://github.com/johnston9/ms2-apis)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/johnston9/ms2-apis)
+  - The W3C CSS Validator gave 2 warnings about the background-color and color of the bitmatch timer being the same but that is intentional for use in a javascript function that hides and shows the display.

 ### Testing User Stories from User Experience (UX) Section